ShaeemImran/YoungDevInterns_Sql_Tasks/README.md

 # SQL Internship Tasks

 This repository contains SQL tasks completed using MySQL Workbench as part of internship-level learning.
-Tasks are organized by week and skill level.
+Tasks are organized by weeks.

  Week 1 – Basic Tasks
 - Create database and tables (`Employees`, `Departments`)